mia-platform/documentation/docs/development_suite/user-settings/user-personal-info.md

 ---
-id: user-profile-picture
+id: user-personal-info
-title: User profile picture
+title: User personal info
-sidebar_label: User profile picture
+sidebar_label: User personal info
 ---

 Each user in the Console has an avatar image that can be configured on the authentication provider.
 This image will be visible from the Console launchbar and right inside the "Profile" section, under the "Personal info" tab.